fpl9000/hello-gui-go/README.md

 ## Requirements

-- Go 1.24.2 or later
+- Go 1.24.2 or later.
-- MinGW compiler (MSYS2 recommended for Windows)
+- MinGW GCC compiler.
+Install MSYS2 to get this.
-- Fyne v2 dependencies - **Must be installed before building**
+- Fyne v2 dependencies. *These must be installed before building!*

 ### Required Setup Commands